| Oxygen Devices | Nasal cannula (1-6 L), simple mask (6-10 L), non-rebreather (10-15 L, up to 95% FiO2), Venturi mask (precise FiO2) |

 Remember the ROME method:

-- Respiratory Opposite
+- Respiratory Opposite (pH and PaCO2 move opposite directions)

-- Metabolic Equal
+- Metabolic Equal (pH and HCO3 move same direction)

 Normal ABG values: